 The first year of Rheumatology fellowship is a clinical year designed to expose trainees to the full range of disease manifestation and phenotypic expressions in Rheumatology.
 This culminates in the proficiency in the diagnosis, assessment and treatment of the full range of Rheumatic diseases including the recognition of subtle clinical phenotypes.
 During this clinical year, fellows rotate between:

 - Inpatient blocks: Johns Hopkins Hospital (downtown), Johns Hopkins Bayview Hospital

-- Ambulatory block: outpatient Rheumatology clinics (Lupus, Arthritis, Myositis, Scleroderma, Vasculitis, Sjogren’s, Ultrasound)
+- Ambulatory block: outpatient Rheumatology clinics (General Rheumatology, Lupus, Arthritis, Myositis, Scleroderma, Vasculitis, Sjogren’s, Ultrasound)

-- Electives block: allied fields (Dermatology, Ophthalmology, Sarcoidosis, ortho, Pediatric Rheumatology, Ortho, etc)
+- Electives block: allied fields (Dermatology, Ophthalmology, Sarcoidosis, Orthopedic Surgery, Pediatric Rheumatology, etc)

 Clinical Excellence/Clinician-Educator Pathway

 Senior fellows who are pursuing a clinical pathway will be assigned to several clinics spread out across the Centers of Excellence in addition to their own longitudinal clinic.
 This allows them to learn about these diseases in a more detailed and comprehensive manner.
 They may also choose to pursue additional musculoskeletal ultrasound training through USSONAR, or complete educational methods training available through Johns Hopkins.